CDL-Quantum/CohortProject_2022/Week1_MIS/INSTRUCTIONS.md

 To push your classical simulations further, consider using a tensor-network based method, implemented in [iTensor](https://itensor.org) or [PastaQ](https://github.com/GTorlai/PastaQ.jl).
 To time-evolve a quantum state under the dynamics of the Rydberg Hamiltonian, the simplest method is to us use "time evolving block decimation" (TEBD).
 This is the procedure of decomposing the time-evolution operator into a circuit of quantum gates (two-site unitaries) using the Trotter-Suzuki approximation and applying these gates to the tensor network state.
 See tutorials [here](https://docs.juliahub.com/ITensors/P3pqL/0.2.0/getting_started/Tutorials.html#Getting-Started-with-MPS-Time-Evolution-1).

 Benchmark your tensor network against the results from Bloqade, then repeat for larger 1D arrays.
-How large can you trust your results using Tensor Networks?
+How large can you trust your results using tensor networks?
 How does this compare with current experimental capabilities?
+If tensor networks are state-of-the-art, what can you say about *quantum advantage* in Rydberg devices?

 ## Task 3: